samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 ```

 Notice that the data seems to bounce around a bit.
 This is the result of setting
-the stages to 2 under the `:processors` option.
+the concurrency to 2 under the `:processors` option.
 The first processor (i.e.
 consumer) takes the values 0-9, while the second takes 10-19.

 What do you think would happen if you changed the number of producers from 1 to
 2, or more?
 Answer: you would see the same numbers repeated twice by each
 processor.
-While using multiple stages for producers may be useful when the
+While using multiple concurrencies for producers may be useful when
-source data is a queue, it may end up causing a lot of headaches if you try the
+the source data is a queue, it may end up causing a lot of headaches if you try
-same thing against a database unless you keep track of what was last returned.
+the same thing against a database unless you keep track of what was last
+returned.

 ### Acknowledgers